-- distributed generation below 5MW in capacity - distributed generation from any source or fuel type, and including battery storage, both standalone and integrated with another distributed generation technology.
+- distributed generation below 5 megawatts (MW) in capacity - distributed generation from any source or fuel type and - including battery storage, both standalone and integrated with another distributed generation technology.

 For this stage of the inquiry we distinguish between network-led and proponent-led distributed generation.
 We have sought to examine how these different categories of distributed generation are accommodated within the regulatory framework.
 We define the two categories as: